DocKnight86/LlmPractice/README.md

 All inspiration for this project came from: https://medium.com/scrum-and-coke/creating-a-web-api-with-net-9-to-interact-with-a-local-ollama-ai-instance-using-llama-3-1-41fcc3cceb8b

-Already quite a bit had changed from the writing of that article though regarding the Microsoft.Extensions.AI package and this was not a simple "copy and paste" to get working from that article.
+Quite a bit had already changed since the article was written, particularly with the Microsoft.Extensions.AI package, so it wasn’t as simple as copying and pasting to get it working.

 Watch a demo video here:
 (In version 2 there will be a "Thinking" indicator added.
 Feel free to jump around as some of the responses take some time due to the hardware limitations of my laptop.)